Born to Be Blue (film): Production

 In October 2014, it was announced that Ethan Hawke had joined the cast portraying the role of Chet Baker, with Robert Budreau directing from a screenplay he wrote.
 That same month, it was announced that Carmen Ejogo and Callum Keith Rennie had also joined the cast of the film.
 Filming took place in Sudbury, Ontario, in fall 2014.

 The jazz score to the film was created by composer and pianist David Braid.
 The audio for trumpet performances in the film was done by Kevin Turcotte.
 Hawke had taken trumpet lessons from Ben Promane, and requested video of Turcotte recording, in order to mime the playing during the shoot.

 Release

 The film had its world premiere at the Toronto International Film Festival on 13 September 2015.
-Shortly after, IFC Films acquired U.S. distribution rights to the film.
+Shortly after, IFC Films acquired American distribution rights to the film.
 The film had a limited Canadian release on 11 March 2016, and a limited release in the United States two weeks later.